 The first ship to land on Mars would bring with it a "small propellant plant"

 The first ship to land on Mars would bring with it a "small propellant plant," which would be expanded as time went on, Musk said.
 He noted that a large field of solar panels would be used to power the planet, but he didn’t give any details on how this plant would be built or operated, nor how much fuel would be needed to make the return trips possible.
 "I won't go into detail here, but people can think about it offline," Musk said.

 How can Musk make such short trips to Mars?

 Musk’s presentation today included some estimates for how long the spaceship’s journeys would take — and they were all quite short, anywhere between 80 and 150 days.
+Musk even mentioned the possibility of shortening the trip to 30 days at some point.
 NASA’s estimates that this trip would take a lot longer: the shortest estimate would still be more than half a year long, or about 210 days in between the two planets.

 "I couldn’t quite follow where that was coming from," Bobby Braun, an associate professor of space technology at the Georgia Institute of Technology, tells The Verge.
 "I think it’d be very hard to get there in the transfer times that he mentioned.
 When we send robotic missions to Mars, they tend to take nine months to get there."

 Musk explained at the press conference that the estimates are based on how fast you can speed up the spaceship going to Mars.
 If the spaceship travels at six kilometers per second, then the trip can go from six or seven months to just three months.
 And potentially it could go even faster than that.
 But Musk said it would need a substantial amount of energy to get a spaceship to that speed and a substantial amount of energy to brake.

 How is the whole Mars colonization plan going to be funded?